KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 * `DeleteExistingFiles(bool)` - Deletes all existing files in the root directory before generating new ones.
     * Default: `false`
-    * Note: This will delete the entire directory, so make sure you don't have any other files in there.
+    * Note: This will first check if all the files follow the naming convention of the generator.
+If they don't, the generator will immediately exit.

 * `OverrideSchemaNamingFormat(string)` - Overrides the naming format for the schemas.
     * Default: `{0}Schema` where `{0}` is the name of the class.